eric-handley/seng-350/docs/api/auth.md

 ## Overview

-The authentication system uses session-based authentication with role-based access control (RBAC).
+The authentication system uses session-based authentication with role-based access control.
 Sessions are stored in cookies and expire after 24 hours.

 ## User Roles